Cyril Jackson (broadcaster): Education

+Career

 By the completion of his doctoral thesis, Jackson was more interested in working with people than books and became an English teacher in a state-school.
-From 1936-40 he was the Educational Officer for the BBC's educational radio broadcasting in north-west England.
+From 1936 to 1940 he was the Educational Officer for the BBC's educational radio broadcasting in north-west England.

 In 1940, during the British occupation of Iceland in the Second World War, Jackson returned to Iceland as a British Council-funded lecturer at the University of Iceland, also working in radio broadcasting for British troops on the island, and arranging for Icelandic journalists to visit Britain.
 During that time he met Ester (or in some sources Esther) Hallgrímsson, youngest daughter of the priest Friðrik Hallgrímsson, then Dean of Reykjavík, and Bentína Björnsdóttir Hallgrímsson.
 The two married in June 1942 in Hallgrímskirkja, in a ceremony officiated by Friðrik.

 In 1945 Jackson returned to Britain and resumed his work for the BBC, both in radio and television.
 From 1957 to 1958, as the BBC's School Broadcasting Organiser for Television, Jackson was involved in a scheme to increase and broaden the represention of people of colour in BBC programming, particularly through the series Living in the Commonwealth.
 He was made a Member of the Order of the British Empire for his service.

+Death and legacy

 Jackson died 31 December 1982 in Eastbourne Hospital.

 Jackson and Ester had a daughter, Anna, who also went on to work for the BBC, and a son, Richard.